ReverseThrottle/0xHelloWorld/README.md

 # 0xSimpleScripts
-A repository of some scripts that I am working on or have finsihed.
+A repository of some scripts that I am working on or have finished.